cap-js-community/business-metrics/README.md

 ## Licensing

 Copyright 2026 SAP SE or an SAP affiliate company and <your-project> contributors.
 Please see our [LICENSE](LICENSE) for copyright and license information.
 Detailed information including third-party components and their licensing/copyright information is available [via the REUSE tool](https://api.reuse.software/info/github.com/cap-js-community/business-metrics).

+## Disclaimer

+Metrics collected by this library will be propagated to monitoring dashboards.
+When using the @Gauge annotation, ensure that you do not observe or expose any fields containing Personal Data (PersonalData), as this may lead to unintended data exposure.